andyl/uber_gen/notes/guided_refactoring.md

 Conclusion:
 - Building Refactoring tools for all use cases will take years
-- We have to start with manual / guided approach
+- We have to start with manual approach

 ## Related Tech